 - Pack Well.
 You don’t want to waste time or money you may have set aside for your trip on items you didn’t bring with you and should have.
 Pack for the expected weather and remember items you are accustomed to at home that will make you feel comfortable.
 For example, some hotels don’t provide washcloths, so if this is something that makes you feel better and cleaner at the end of a long day, it is suggested that you make sure you bring a few along.

 - Read ahead about Israel, not only your Bible (which you absolutely should!) but also about the history of the land, both ancient and modern and the terrain.
 One book that will be a primer for how the land has come since the Modern State of Israel arose is Mark Twain’s “Innocents Abroad”.
 His writings of the area are very descriptive and will make the number of trees in Israel really stand out.

 - Take as direct a flight as possible.
 No one wants to be on a flight any longer than they have to be, but more importantly much can go wrong if just one leg of a flight is delayed.
 The last thing you want is to miss a connection and then have to wait for an available seat to the next destination and risk missing an entire day (or more!) of your trip.

 - When you get to Israel, stay awake and do not nap.
 Watch our video on avoiding jet lag so you can feel as rested as possible throughout your trip!

 On the Tour

 - Take time, even just a moment to stop in each location to take a mental picture and a really appreciate where you are.
+This includes putting down your camera, phone. notebook and even your Bible for just a moment and realize where you are.
 These are the moments that you will think back on when you read your Bible anew at home.